juhavuo/TrackingAccuracy/README.md

 # TrackingAccuracy
 This is for Bachelor's Thesis in Metropolia.
 Link to thesis: http://urn.fi/URN:NBN:fi:amk-2020102721693

 This is application for Android devices made by Kotlin.
-Currently the development is in pause, but I will return to this project during this spring 2021.

 With this application one can track one's travelling route.
 There is live map, that shows the collected locations.
 Locations can be also collected while the application is not active or even closed, because locations are collected from